 - Dr. María Ibarra serves as chair – and with support of faculty – leads department in new era of growth characterized by academic and social justice-oriented concerns, emphasizing life on the borderlands, the expressive arts, and community service.

 Since 1969, thousands of students have taken classes, and many have gone on to careers serving our communities or to graduate programs.
 Some examples include Allison Bernardino, Thomas Carrasco, Miguel Angel Castañeda, Guadalupe Corona, Elvia Estrella, Hugo Gonzalez, Gibran Guido, Valentina Hernandez, Ady Huertas, Ron Gochez, Maria Mendez, Jesus Mendez Carbajal, Ricardo Lara, Mara Osuna, Laura Padilla, Gregorio Pantoja, Aurelio Salazar Jr., Sara Solaimani, Nancy Valdivia, Tiana Vargas, Celinda Vazquez, Paula Timmerman Romero, and Holly Utsunomiya.

-Please join the community as we celebrate all year long with presentations by civic activists, academics, writers,
+Please join the community as we celebrate all year long with presentations by civic activists, academics, writers, poets, and artists.

 As we embark on this anniversary celebration, your input is appreciated.